 The Remuneration Committee discharges its responsibilities to the shareholder and regulators by creating and maintaining a formal and transparent remuneration policy and associated practices that reward fairly and responsibly, with a clear link to the Company's performance and individual performance.
-Comprising the Chairman and Non-Executive Director (Committees), the Remuneration Committee met once during 2022 / 2023.
+Comprising the Chairman and Non-Executive Director (Committees), the Remuneration Committee met once during 2023 / 2024.

-The Remuneration of the Governing Body Policy is set by the Remuneration Committee and seeks to ensure that the interests of the Directors are aligned with the Company's business strategy and risk tolerance, objectives, values and the Company's long-term interests and aims to ensure the Company is able to attract and retain highly competent Directors.
-Total overall remuneration takes account both the external market and Company conditions to achieve a balanced, 'fair' outcome.
-The remuneration package includes pension contributions, no performance related rewards were included during the year.
+The Policy for Remuneration of the Governing Body is set by the Remuneration Committee and seeks to ensure that the interests of the Directors are aligned with the Company's business strategy and risk tolerance, objectives, values and the Company's long-term interests and aims to ensure the Company is able to attract and retain highly competent Directors.
+Total overall remuneration takes account of both the external market and Company conditions to achieve a balanced, 'fair' outcome.
+No performance related rewards were included during the year.
 The Chair or any Director will withdraw from discussions concerning their own appointment, remuneration or terms of service to avoid conflicts of interest.